Permutation-equivariant quantum K-theory X. Quantum Hirzebruch-Riemann-Roch in genus 0: Derivation of Theorem

-To prove it, let us express in terms of $\F_X^{fake}$ the function $\F_{X/\ZZ_r}^{tw}$ at the unramified input $t^{(1)}_r=t$ and with all inputs from ramified sectors set to zero.
+To prove this, let us express in terms of $\F_X^{\rm fake}$ the function $\F_{X/\ZZ_r}^{tw}$ at the unramified input $t^{(1)}_r=t$ and with all inputs from ramified sectors set to zero.
 We claim that\footnote{$\Psi^r$ is invertible in {\em fake} K-theory.}

-Indeed, let $\M$ temporarily denote a moduli space, $X_{0,n,d}$, of genus-0 stable maps to $X$, so that its contribution to $\F_X^{fake}(t)$ is given by
+Indeed, let $\M$ temporarily denote a moduli space, $X_{0,n,d}$, of genus-0 stable maps to~$X$, so that its contribution to $\F_X^{\rm fake}(t)$ is given by

-where $V=\otimes_{i=1}^n \left(\sum_m\ev_i^*(t_m) L_i^m\right)$, and $T_{\M}$ is the virtual tangent bundle to $\M$.
-The same moduli space parameterizes stable maps to $X/\ZZ_r$, which are {\em trivial} $\ZZ_r$-covers of stable maps to $X$.
-Its contribution to $\F_{X/\ZZ_r}$ (non-twisted) equals $r^{-1}\chi^{fake}(M; V)$, where the factor $r^{-1}$ comes from $\ZZ_r$-symmetries of the covers.
-The contribution into $\F_{X/\ZZ_M}^{tw}$ is different, and is equal to
+where \looseness=-1 $V=\otimes_{i=1}^n \big(\sum_m\ev_i^*(t_m) L_i^m\big)$, and $T_{\M}$ is the virtual tangent bundle to $\M$.
+The same moduli space parameterizes stable maps to $X/\ZZ_r$, which are {\em trivial} $\ZZ_r$-covers of stable maps to~$X$.
+Its contribution to $\F_{X/\ZZ_r}$ (non-twisted) equals $r^{-1}\chi^{\rm fake}(\M; V)$, where the factor $r^{-1}$ comes from $\ZZ_r$-symmetries of the covers.
+The contribution into $\F_{X/\ZZ_r}^{tw}$ is different, and is equal to

-The twisting fraction $\Eu(T_{\M})/\Eu(\Psi^r(T_{\M}))$ reflects the difference between deformations of a trivial $\ZZ_r$-cover as stable maps to $X/\ZZ_r$ and as a stable map to $X$ of a disconnected curve with $r$ components.
+The twisting fraction $\Eu(T_{\M})/\Eu\big(\Psi^r(T_{\M})\big)$ reflects the difference between deformations of a~trivial $\ZZ_r$-cover as stable maps to $X/\ZZ_r$ and as a stable map to~$X$ of a disconnected curve with~$r$ components.
 For each K-theoretic Chern root $L$ of the virtual tangent bundle, we have (putting $x=c_1(L)$):

-Therefore in cohomological terms, the contribution into $\F_{X/\ZZ_r}^{tw}$ reads:
+Therefore in cohomological terms, the contribution into $\F_{X/\ZZ_r}^{tw}$ reads

-The integrand here can be rewritten as $\Psi^r (\ch (\Psi^{1/r}(V)) \td (T_{\M}))$.
+The integrand here can be rewritten as $\Psi^r \big(\ch \big(\Psi^{1/r}(V)\big) \td (T_{\M})\big)$.
 Note that $\Psi^r$ acts on cohomology as multiplication by $r^{degree/2}$.
-Since integration over the virtual fundamental cycle $[\M]$ picks only the terms of degree $2\dim_{\CC} T_{\M}$, the result comes out the same as
+Since integration over the virtual fundamental cycle~$[\M]$ picks only the terms of degree $2\dim_{\CC} T_{\M}$, the result comes out the same as